 UK Volunteering opportunities

-2. Approve opportunities on CareerHub within one week of being submitted.
+2. Aim to approve opportunities on CareerHub within one week of their submission.

 3. Contact the organisation with an explanation if a role is not approved.

-5. Invite you to UWE Volunteering Fairs and other student engagement events.
+5. Invite the organisation to UWE Volunteering Fairs and other student engagement events (providing you are not unsubscribed from the mailing list).

-6. Advise you about the best way to promote your volunteering opportunities within UWE.
+6. Advise on the best way to promote volunteering opportunities within UWE.

-What we ask of all organisations recruiting UWE student volunteers
+We ask all organisations recruiting UWE student volunteers to:

 1. Only advertise volunteering opportunities if they are a registered charity/not-for-profit organisation.

-3. Indicate in the role advert if a DBS check is required.
+3. Indicate in the role advert if a DBS check, license or references are required.

 4. Indicate in the role advert what the skills, experience and training requirements are.